British Society for Immunology

 The British Society for Immunology, or BSI, is a UK-based organisation of British immunologists but accepts members from all countries.
 It was founded in November 1956 by John H. Humphrey, Robin Coombs, Bob White, and Avrion Mitchison and is one of the oldest and largest Immunology societies in the world and the largest in Europe.
-It publishes two scientific journals: Immunology and Clinical and Experimental Immunology.
+It publishes three scientific journals: Discovery Immunology, Immunotherapy Advances, and Clinical and Experimental Immunology.

 BSI members work throughout the entire Immunology chain, stretching from the laboratory bench through to the clinics and hospitals in which patients are treated.
 The fields in which they work are diverse, from HIV/AIDS to allergy, diabetes, malaria, tuberculosis, animal health, arthritis, transplantation, vaccination and infectious disease.

 The BSI’s main objective is to promote and support excellence in research, scholarship and clinical practice in immunology for the benefit of human and animal health and welfare.
 The BSI seeks to help British Immunology accomplish the highest possible goals.

 To meet this objective, the BSI undertakes the following: